 A wet-weather guide to Northumberland

-We will admit, Northumberland has its fair share of unpredictable weather.
+We will admit, Northumberland has its fair share of unpredictable weather, no matter the season.
 That's why it's important to come prepared with expert knowledge of the best things to do in Northumberland on a rainy day.

-Don't worry - we have done the hard work for you and rounded up 10 of the best activities in Northumberland when it's raining.
+Don't worry - we have done the hard work for you and rounded up 10 of the best activities in Northumberland when it's raining, including some of the region's hidden gem attractions for you to enjoy.

 From castles to country houses, check out our rainy day suggestions: